antmicro/gerber2ems/README.md

     ```bash
     source .venv/bin/activate
     ```
-* Install script and it's python dependencies:
+* Install the script and its python dependencies:
     ```
     pip install .
     ```